-Definition: This KPI measures the number of Environment and Energy Coordinators (EECs).
-Environment and Energy Coordinators are staff volunteers who provide a local focus point for environmental and energy issues in their department or institution.
-Environment and Energy Coordinators are expected to offer advice and support to staff and students, feedback issues to the Sustainability Team and help with the management of any environmental initiatives or projects in their workplace.
-EECs are part of a network who share ideas, practices and information from across the University.
-Regular networking events as well as training are run for the EECs network.
-A 'role description' is available for EECs.
+Definition: This KPI measures the number of Sustainability Champions.
+Sustainability Champions (SC) are volunteers who provide a local focus point for environmental and energy issues in their department or institution.
+SC are expected to offer advice and support to staff and students, feedback issues to the Sustainability Team and help with the management of any environmental initiatives or projects in their workplace.
+SCs are part of a network who share ideas, practices and information from across the University.
+Regular networking events as well as training are run for the SC network.
+A 'role description' is available for SC.

-Scope: The EECs network is open to all parts of the University of Cambridge including Cambridge Assessment, Cambridge University Press and the Colleges.
-EECs can represent any part of the University, including a whole department, institution, or a specific building or buildings.
-Some larger departments and buildings can have two or more representatives who share the EEC role.
+Scope: The SCs network is open to all parts of the University of Cambridge including the Colleges, Cambridge University Press and Assessment and the principal subsidiaries, associated undertakings and significant investments.
+SCs can represent any part of the University, including a whole department, institution, or a specific building or buildings.
+Some larger departments and buildings can have two or more representatives who share the SCs role.

-• Number of members of the Environment and Energy Coordinator Network.
+Number of members of the Sustainability Champions Network.

-Unit: Number of individuals.
+Unit: An individual.

-Method: The Sustainability Team maintains a register of Environment and Energy Coordinators.
-When a new EEC joins the network they receive a short induction, at which point they are then added to the register, as well as relevant mailing lists and online groups.
-An annual survey is issued ahead of the end of the reporting period (usually in the summer) to confirm whether EECs on the register are still active, what they have achieved as part of their role and what they would like to see improve and/or need further support on.
-The survey responses are used to update the register.
-In order to collect the data for this KPI, a sum total of the number of EECs on the register is taken immediately after the end of the reporting period (1 August).
+Method: The Sustainability Team maintains a register of Sustainability Champions.
+When a new SC joins the network they receive a short induction, at which point they are then added to the register, as well as relevant mailing lists and online groups.
+In order to collect the data for this KPI, a sum total of the number of SCs on the register is taken immediately after the end of the reporting period (usually within the month of August).
+Members of the Sustainability Champions Network have the ability to opt out of the network at any time in the reporting period by emailing the Sustainability Communications and Engagement Coordinator.

-Assumptions made or limitations of the data: The Sustainability Team rely on EECs providing information on their status, for instance whether they are leaving the University, and therefore there may be cases where departed EECs display on the register.
-This will only be rectified once a year following the email and survey process outlined above.
+Assumptions made or limitations of the data: The Sustainability Team rely on SCs providing information on their status, for instance whether they are leaving the University, and therefore there may be cases where departed SCs display on the register.
+This will only be rectified once a year following the email and survey process outlined above and in some cases only if the SCs themselves clarify if they have moved role and no longer wish to be a part of the network.